bvernet/dai-lab-protocoldesign/specs/bvernet_mang0r/protocol.md

 The server sends back an error message if the client sends the wrong number of arguments (3 arguments expected: the command and the 2 values).

-- UNKOWN_COMMAND <commandsAvailable, commandReceived>
+- UNKNOWN_COMMAND <commandsAvailable, commandReceived>

-The server sends back an error message if the client sends an unkown command.
+The server sends back an error message if the client sends an unknown command.

 - CONNECTION_INTERRUPTED